backdrop-contrib/ip_geoloc/README.txt

 =================================================================
 To install Font Awesome visit http://fortawesome.github.io/Font-Awesome and press the "Download" button.
-Unzip the downloaded file into the Drupal libraries directory, typically sites/all/libraries, so that the path to the essential style sheet becomes sites/all/libraries/font-awesome/css/font-awesome.css
+Unzip the downloaded file into the Drupal libraries directory, typically sites/all/libraries.
+Remove the version number from the directory name, so that the path to the essential style sheet becomes sites/all/libraries/font-awesome/css/font-awesome.min.css.
+Double-check via the Status Report page, .../admin/reports/status.

 UTILITY FUNCTIONS
 =================